 Pea salad is usually served cold, so don’t be afraid it will lose its flavors from overnight refrigeration.
 Also, feel free to make it ahead if need be.

 Featuring green peas, onion, cheddar cheese, bacon, and a creamy, tangy dressing, this easy pea salad recipe gives you the solution for potlucks, cookouts, BBQs, or any large gatherings.
 The salad can be made up to several days in advance and pairs perfectly with any grilled dishes.

-Make the dressing: In a large bowl, add mayonnaise, sour cream, apple cider vinegar, salt, ground black pepper, lemon juice, sugar, and 1/2 tablespoon of parsley.
+Make the dressing: In a large bowl, add 2 tbsp mayonnaise, 2 tbsp sour cream, 1 tsp apple cider vinegar, 1/8 tsp salt, 1/8 tsp ground black pepper, 1/2 tsp lemon juice, 1/2 tsp sugar, and 1/2 tbsp of parsley.
 Whisk to combine.

 Add the peas and water to a medium saucepan.
 Bring it to a simmer over medium heat for 5 minutes.
 Drain the peas and set them aside.

-Add peas, onion, cheddar cheese, and bacon to the dressing bowl.
+Add 2 cups peas, 1/2 cup onion, 0.75 oz cheddar cheese, and 0.5 oz bacon to the dressing bowl.
 Toss to coat evenly.

-Sprinkle the remaining parsley on top.
+Sprinkle the remaining 1/2 tbsp parsley on top.
 Serve immediately or chill in the fridge for a while and enjoy it cold.

 % Daily Value*